SummitKwan/transparent_latent_gan/README.md

     ```python
     exec(open('./src/tl_gan/script_generation_interactive.py').read())
     ```

+    Alternatively, you can run the interactive demo from the Jupyter Notebook at `./src/notebooks/tl_gan_ipywidgets_gui.ipynb`

 4. A interactive GUI interface will pop up and play with the model

 ### 2.3 Instructions on training the model on your own